 BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY

 Paget's disease.
 Light micrograph of a section through bone tissue in Paget's disease.
+Areas of mineralised bone (blue) have formed around bone-forming cells and lacunae (pink and white spaces).
+Osteoclasts (pink) are at centre left.
+Osteoblasts (cuboidal, pink) are at centre right.
+The dark red areas are deposits of new bone matrix (osteoid).
 Also called osteitis deformans, this is a painful disorder which causes excessive breakdown and formation of bone, causing bones to weaken, thicken, and become deformed.
-Here, the weakening in the bone (pink area) due to cycles of bone destruction and regrowth is seen as thin dark 'mosaic lines'.
-This weakening can lead to fracturing of the bone.
-The condition usually occurs in people over the age of 40.
+This condition usually occurs in people over the age of 40.
 Complications include arthritis and, in rare cases, bone cancer (osteosarcoma).
-Usually the pelvis, collarbone, backbone, and leg bones are affected.
 Treatments include injection of a synthetic form of the hormone calcitonin.